Here are some ways to keep your house clean and your allergies under control.

 Don't shampoo carpets.
 The leftover moisture could cause mold growth or increase dust mites.

 Ask another family member to take over some chores.
-It's better if you avoid jobs like dusting or vacuuming.
+It's better if you avoid jobs like dusting or vacuuming if you are allergic to dust mites.

 Other Changes to Make at Home